tanvisaxena1901/AI-Memory-Graph/README.md

 # AI Memory Graph - Telemetry Analysis

-AEGIS, short for Autonomous Execution, Graph Intelligence and Stateful Runtime, is an AI-native incident analysis platform.
+AI Memory Graph is an AI-native incident analysis platform.
 It turns raw telemetry, incidents, and historical memory into a working operational graph so an operator can ask what happened, why it happened, what similar incidents look like, and what to fix first.

 The project combines four things: